Download the form and email it to us

 Referrals for NHS patients can be sent through the online e-referral service (formerly choose and book) by visiting www.ebs.ncrs.nhs.uk.
 This is the best practice for us to receive NHS referrals, as patients will receive appointments in a timely manner and it is an efficient system.

-Referrals can also be sent by fax on 01293 786 223 or by emailing email@example.com When sending a fax or email, please make sure to state that the referral is NHS and provide a recent relevant medical history.
+Referrals can also be sent by emailing Spire.email@example.com.
+When sending an email, please make sure to state that the referral is NHS and provide a recent relevant medical history.

 Please note, not all our services are available on the NHS.
 For more information contact our NHS team on 01293 778 917.